Hospital of the University of Pennsylvania Pharmacy Residency

 Service Commitment

-• Weekend: An average of two shifts a weekend every 3 weeks will be completed by the resident over the course of the residency year.
-Staffing shifts include IV room, medicine (general and pulmonary), cardiac/thoracic surgery, GI surgery, vascular surgery, and central operations.
+Weekend: An average of two shifts a weekend every 3 weeks will be completed by the resident over the course of the residency year.
+Staffing shifts include IV room, medicine (general and specialty), cardiac/thoracic surgery, GI surgery, vascular surgery, and central operations.

-• Weekday Evening: Each PGY1 resident will serve as Evening Lead Central Pharmacist in one of our central pharmacy locations for an average of 1 evening every 2 weeks over the course of the residency year.
+Weekday Evening: Each PGY1 resident will serve as Evening Lead Central Pharmacist in the ICU pharmacy for an average of one evening every two weeks over the course of the residency year.

 Clinical On-Call

-• Each PGY1 resident will participate in covering the clinical on-call service throughout the year.
-The on-call shift is an average of one night every two weeks from 4 PM to 11 PM (alternating with weekday evening lead central pharmacist shift), as well as weekends from 11AM to 11PM, an average of one weekend shift every 10 weeks replacing their weekend staffing..
+Each PGY1 resident will participate in covering the clinical on-call service throughout the year.
+The on-call shift is an average of one night every two weeks from 4 PM to 11 PM (alternating with weekday evening lead central pharmacist shift), as well as weekends from 11AM to 11PM, an average of one weekend shift every 10 weeks (replacing their staffing service commitment for that weekend.
 During the call shift, the residents will be available to answer any clinical questions posed by pharmacy staff members, responsible for non-formulary medication approvals, and for covering the anticoagulation on call service.
 Additionally, they will respond to and participate in all medical emergencies.
 Clinical pharmacy specialists serve as clinical back-up for the residents throughout the shift.
 Residents will fill out a report after on-call and present brief cases on their experiences throughout the year.
 The performance of the resident will be monitored by the preceptor, and feedback will be delivered verbally and documented in PharmAcademic.

 Professional Development